dhanushkonduru/Centific_intern/README.md

 At inference time, we just ask the model to use what it knows — like a super-intelligent assistant.

 These models are built with billions of parameters and can generalize across domains (e.g., medicine, finance, or education).

+## Why It’s Exciting

+Real-time predictions: From generating summaries to answering complex questions, inference makes it all happen in milliseconds.

+Zero-shot & Few-shot learning: These models can perform tasks even without explicit training examples—just from understanding the prompt.

+Applications: Chatbots, code generation, sentiment analysis, and even medical diagnosis rely heavily on inference.